Dev.D: Critical response

+Accolades

 Soundtrack

 Dev.D has 18 tracks by artiste Amit Trivedi.
 The songs were written by Amitabh Bhattacharya, Shellee, Anusha Mani, and Shruti Pathak.
 Released on 31 December under T-Series, he specifically reports that there are two special Punjabi tracks, one which is raw Punjabi and the other with a street band baaja flavor to it.
 He also reports two romantic Haryanvi folk tracks, apart from a hard rock song, world music, an Awadhi number and a song with 1970s-80s pop touch to it.
 The soundtrack received overwhelmingly positive reviews.
 Critic Joginder Tuteja said, "Chuck the very thought around whether this album will do well commercially or not; it is an exemplary piece of work and that's what that matters most."
-Ekansh Aatre, critic of Hindustan Times fame, said "Each part of each song in this album is special & gives a great impact on audience."
+Rahul Bhatia, critic of Hindustan Times fame, said "Each part of each song in this album is special & gives a great impact on audience."

 The song "O Pardesi" was replicated using a cycle as a Sprite commercial quotient and is available on YouTube with 140K+ views in the first 24 hours.
 The song "Emosanal Attyachaar" has become a catch phrase for many Indian youth.
 Nikhil Taneja of Hindustan Times noted that the song was "singularly responsible for driving audiences to the theater to watch a movie."